Normalizing Flows for Knockoff-free Controlled Feature Selection: Experiments

 In this experiment, we use single-cell RNA sequencing (scRNA-seq) data from 10x Genomics \citep{rnasq_tenx}.
 Each variable $X_{n, g}$ is the observed gene expression of gene $g$ in cell $n$.
 These data provide an experimental setting that is both realistic and, because gene expressions are often highly correlated, challenging.
 More background information about scRNA-seq data can be found in \citet{agarwal2020data}.

-We normalize the gene expression measurements to have support in $[0, 1]$, and add a small amount of Gaussian noise so that the data is not zero-inflated.
+We normalize the gene expression measurements to lie in $[0, 1]$, and we add a small amount of Gaussian noise so that the data is not zero-inflated.
 As in the semi-synthetic experiment from \citet{sudarshanDeepDirectLikelihood2020}, we pick the 100 most correlated genes to provide a challenging, yet realistic example.
-We simulate responses that are both linear and nonlinear in the features.

-\cref{fig:rnasq_linear_fdr_boxplots} shows that \FlowSelect maintains FDR control across multiple FDR target levels, feature statistics, and generated responses.
-In cases where the knockoff methods control FDR successfully, \FlowSelect has higher power in discovering the features the response depends on.
-The HRT also does well in this example, with similar power to \FlowSelect.
-This suggests that mixture density networks were sufficient to model the conditional feature distributions for the scRNA-seq dataset.
+We simulate responses that are both linear and nonlinear in the features. \cref{fig:linear_fdr_boxplot} shows that \FlowSelect maintains FDR control across multiple FDR target levels, feature statistics, and generated responses.
+In cases in which the knockoff methods control FDR successfully, \FlowSelect has higher power in discovering the features the response depends on.

 An advantage of knockoffs over CRT-based methods like \FlowSelect is that the predictive model only needs to be evaluated once.
-Hence, while \cref{tbl:rnasq_runtimes} shows that \FlowSelect has a faster runtime than DDLK and the HRT for this experiment, it is slower than DeepKnockoff and KnockoffGAN.
-However, \cref{fig:rnasq_linear_fdr_boxplots} shows that these two models fail to reliably control FDR and have much less power than \FlowSelect; it is not clear how additional computational resources could be leveraged to improve the performance of these competing methods.
+Hence, while \FlowSelect has a faster runtime than DDLK for this experiment, it is slower than DeepKnockoff and KnockoffGAN.
+However, \cref{fig:linear_fdr_boxplot} shows that these two models fail to reliably control FDR and have much less power than \FlowSelectNS; it is not clear how additional computational resources could be leveraged to improve the performance of these competing methods.
+A full table of runtimes on the scRNA-seq dataset can be found in \cref{sec:runtimes}.

 The need to compute a different predictive model for each feature within the CRT is mitigated by using efficient feature statistics such as the HRT \citep{tanseyHoldoutRandomizationTest2019} and the distilled CRT \citep{liuFastPowerfulConditional2020}.
 These methods fit a larger predictive model once, then evaluate either the residuals or test mean-squared-error for each feature individually.
 Moreover, the ability to scale to large feature dimensions $D$ is more limited by fitting the feature distribution than computational burden, a trait shared by both knockoff- and CRT-based methods.